-Not there it's not thrilling about a story where the hero takes one look at the heroine and says “mine,“ and doesn’t let anything stand in his way.
-But I think at some point the pendulum swung off the charts with the hero’s Neanderthal tendencies, and so there had to be some adjustments, in my reading, at least.
+Not that it's not thrilling for a story to have the hero take one look at the heroine and say “mine,” and doesn’t let anything stand in his way, but I think at some point the pendulum swung off the charts with the hero’s Neanderthal tendencies, and so there had to be some adjustments, in my reading, at least.
 That's when I discovered a whole different type of hero—heroes like Joe Brigham in Don’t Forget to Smile by Kathleen Gilles Seidel.

 At this point, I didn’t know that they had a classification.
 To me they just seemed like nice guys—maybe even the boy next door.
 They treated women the way I would want to be treated, with consideration and tenderness.
 However, they weren’t doormats either.
 Beta men are not emasculated men.
 The author just chooses to showcase a different view of masculinity—focusing more on the hero putting the heroine or other people first, rather than his own wants and desires.